cloudnativelabs/kube-router/README.md

 node-to-node mesh to per-node peering configurations, most routing needs can be attained.
 The configuration is Kubernetes native (annotations) just like the rest of kube-router, so use the tools you already know!
 Since kube-router uses GoBGP, you have access to a modern BGP API platform as well right out of the box.
 Kube-router also provides a way to expose services outside the cluster by advertising ClusterIP and externalIPs to configured BGP peers.
-Kube-routesalso support MD5 password based authentication and uses strict export policies so you can be assured routes are advertised to the underlay only as you intended.
+Kube-router also supports MD5 password based authentication and uses strict export policies so you can be assured routes are advertised to the underlay only as you intended.

 For more details please refer to the [BGP documentation](docs/bgp.md).